 Husband and wife Pete and Maura Kennedy have traversed a broad musical landscape over more than two decades of travel across the US and UK.
 Starting out as members of Nanci Griffith’s Blue Moon Orchestra, the New York-based duo cites Buddy Holly and The Everly Brothers as primary influences.
 Their original songs, spanning more than a dozen CDs, are uplifting and encouraging.
 They describe their music as “a tonic to inspire and empower our better angels.”
-Ticket Sales to be…Find out more »
+Watch these videos •…Find out more »

 The Way We Plant Now

 How the Naturalistic Planting Movement is changing American gardens.

 This illustrated presentation will focus on key concepts behind the Naturalistic Planting Movement that are applicable to any setting, with particular emphasis on how these ideas can relate to the scale and limitations of the average home gardener.

 Join the us for fun and good food at the Academy’s traditional Twilight in the Garden Party!
 New friends meet and old ones greet at this festive start to the summer season.
 Cocktails, sparkling beverages, hors d’oeuvres, and a scrumptious light supper are served.
 A silent auction will feature multiple garden related finds including a delivered truckload of organic garden mulch.
 Directions will be sent once tickets are purchased.
 Tickets are $90 in advance, $110 at the door.